Ballot Measure: Deciding To Go On the Ballot- Go Or No-Go

-Take some of the most notable 2018 ballot measure topics and trends:
+Take some of the most notable ballot measures of recent years:

 - Legalization of medical or recreational marijuana